lookatthem-tech/jekyll-project-03/pages/ApiDev/ErrorLogging.md

 &lt;/appSettings&gt;<br />
 &lt;/configuration&gt;</code>

-<p>The following line of the file is relevant only if you use Microsoft Azure Application Insights:<br /><br />
+<p>The following line of the file is relevant only if you use Microsoft Azure Application Insights:</p>

 <code>&lt;add key="AppInsightsLogLevel" value="Warning"&gt;</code>